atom/atom/docs/advanced/keymaps.md

 ```

 When the event handler observes that the cursor does not follow a valid prefix,
-it calls `e.abortKeyBinding()`, which tells the keymap system to continue
+it calls `e.abortKeyBinding()`, telling the keymap system to continue searching
-searching up the cascade for another matching binding.
-In this case, the default
+for another matching binding.

-implementation of `tab` ends up getting triggered.
+## Step-by-Step: How Keydown Events are Mapped to Commands

+* A keydown event occurs on a *focused* element.
+* Starting at the focused element, the keymap walks upward towards the root of
+  the document, searching for the most specific CSS selector that matches the
+  current DOM element and also contains a keystroke pattern matching the keydown
+  event.
+* When a matching keystroke pattern is found, the search is terminated and the
+  pattern's corresponding command is triggered on the current element.
+* If `.abortKeyBinding()` is called on the triggered event object, the search
+  is resumed, triggering a binding on the next-most-specific CSS selector for
+  the same element or continuing upward to parent elements.
+* If no bindings are found, the event is handled by Chromium normally.